MycroftAI/documentation/_pages/mark-1.md

 Your Mark 1 device will check for updates around every hour.
 If new software is available, Mark 1 will automatically download the updates and apply them.

 There's nothing else you need to do.

+#### Downgrading your Mark 1 Device to a lower version

+The `apt` repo use to store the Mark 1 package, `mycroft-core` - does not store package versions.
+However, the Mark 1 **does** cache `apt` packages on the **Device** at:

+`/var/cache/apt/archives`

+So, in order to downgrade the Mark 1 **Device**, we need to do two things:

+* remove the current `mycroft-core` package
+* manually install the archived package using `dpkg`

+First, we remove the current `mycroft-core` package.
+In the example below, the version is given as `0.9.12`, but use the version you currently have installed.

+`sudo apt-get remove mycroft-core=0.9.12`

+Next, find the package in the archives that you want to install:

+`pi@mark_1:~ $ ls -las /var/cache/apt/archives/ | grep mycroft-core`

+Then, use `dpkg` to install the archive

+`sudo dpkg -i /path/to/file`

+You should then reboot the Mark 1.

 ### Common issues on Mark 1 Devices